mori-b/aioconnectors/README.md

 ## BASIC EXAMPLE

 This is a basic example of a server and a client sending messages to each other.
-For more interesting examples, please refer to aioconnectors_test.py or __main__.py.
+For more interesting examples, please refer to aioconnectors_test.py or \_\_main\_\_.py.
 First step is to run :

     python3 -m aioconnectors create_certificates

 In order not to enable allow_ssl_all, you should copy /tmp/aioconnectors/certificates/server to your server and /tmp/aioconnectors/certificates/client to your client.
+For both server and client, connector_manager is running the connector, and connector_api is sending/receiving messages.
+In this example, connector_manager and connector_api are running in the same process for convenience.
+They can obviously run in different processes, as shown in the other examples.

 ### Server example